shengyanli1982/events/README.md

 ## Methods

--   `OnWithTopic`: Register a function for a specific topic.
+-   `RegisterWithTopic`: Register a function for a specific topic.
--   `On`: Register a function for the default topic.
+-   `Register`: Register a function for the default topic.
--   `OffWithTopic`: Unregister a function for a specific topic.
+-   `UnregisterWithTopic`: Unregister a function for a specific topic.
--   `Off`: Unregister a function for the default topic.
+-   `Unregister`: Unregister a function for the default topic.
--   `OnceWithTopic`: Register a function for a specific topic that will be executed only once.
+-   `RegisterOnceWithTopic`: Register a function for a specific topic that will be executed only once.
--   `Once`: Register a function for the default topic that will be executed only once.
+-   `RegisterOnce`: Register a function for the default topic that will be executed only once.
 -   `ResetOnceWithTopic`: Reset an executed function for a specific topic, allowing it to be executed again.
 -   `ResetOnce`: Reset an executed function for the default topic, allowing it to be executed again.
 -   `EmitWithTopic`: Emit an event for a specific topic.